dilagluc/InfoSec-Challenge-2018/App CTF Challenge 3/README.md

 ```
 Ok.
 So we should look for the **check** function.<br><br>

 In the root directory of the decompiled APK, there is a _lib_ directory.
-In this directory, there are various of sub-directories, containing architectures (arm64-v8a, armeabi, armeabi-v7a, mips, x86, x86_64).
+In this directory, there are various of sub-directories, containing architectures' names (arm64-v8a, armeabi, armeabi-v7a, mips, x86, x86_64).
 Probably most of the people would choose the x86 family architecture.
 But I really like ARM so I decided to analyze the armeabi library.<br><br>
 Using the command ```arm-linux-gnueabihf-objdump -D libnative-lib.so```, I could disassemble the library and start to reverse the function's assembly code.<br><br>

 The function was found at the address 0x5ac.